 Summoned three times to surrender, the Royalists remained defiant, even giving the Parliamentarians a letter with the names of 25 town leaders “lest you should forget to plunder us when you have taken our town”.

 Thomas Toll, Parliamentarian MP for King’s Lynn, escaped house arrest (see The Siege of King’s Lynn 1643 (1) – Which Side?) through a window into “the arm of the sea”.
-He almost certainly rowed the short distance across the River Ouse to the besieging Parliamentarian forces encamped on the other side.
+He almost certainly rowed the short distance from his house (Clifton House, Queen Street) across the River Ouse to the besieging Parliamentarian forces encamped on the other side.

 A cannon ball, which today hangs in the entrance to Hampton Court, remains as one of the few tangible reminders of the attack.
 On 3 September a cannon ball came in the window above the west door of St Margaret’s church, broke part of a pillar into many pieces.
 Nobody was hurt but five people had a narrow escape when a piece of stone fell onto a board where they had laid their books.
 “The preacher, a reverend Mr Hinson, left his sermon and came out of the church, and all the people departed in a most confused manner, some leaving their hats, some their books, and some their scarves.”

 The Royalists in the town were almost certainly hoping for some external aid to come to them.
 However, as no news of assistance from the king’s army in Lincolnshire seemed to be forthcoming, their hope must have ebbed away.
 Charles I had made a decision to go to Gloucester, and the Earl of Newcastle feared moving further south while Hull remained in Parliamentary hands.